How to buy Costa Group Holdings (CGC) shares in Australia

 Costa Group Holdings Limited is a farm products business based in Australia.
-Costa Group Holdings shares (CGC) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Costa Group Holdings shares (CGC) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Costa Group Holdings has a trailing 12-month revenue of around $1.2 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Costa Group Holdings